Havsa: History

-Havsa was founded by Ancient Romans.
-When the empire split into two, the city fell into the area of the Byzantine Empire.
-In 1331, the land was captured by Turks under the leadership of Murat I and the area was named Hosa.
+Havsa was founded as Nike by Greek colonists.
+When the empire split into two, the city came under the Byzantine Empire.
+In 1362, the land was captured by Turks under the leadership of Murat I and the area was named Hosa.
 After Edirne became the center of the Ottoman Empire, the Rûm population in Hosa abandoned the city and moved to Istanbul and Thessaloniki.
 After the capture of Constantinople, Turks from Anatolia moved in, making the town Turkish.

 Geography

-The town is 69 kilometers away from Edirne.
-The district borders the Edirne district to the north and west, the district of Süloğlu to the north, the province of Kırklareli to the east and the district of Uzunköprü to the south.
-The town is located 218 kilometers from Istanbul.
+The town is 21 kilometers away from Edirne, and 218 kilometers from Istanbul.

 Name

 The town was called Hosa by the Turks in 1331.
 After Hafsa Hatun moved to the town, it was called Hafsa.
 Later, the two names were combined to form the current name Havsa.